govau/service-manual/content/content-strategy/content-management-system/cms-requirements-checklist/checklist1.md

 - **WYSIWYG (what you see is what you get)**

-    Can you create clean content with the [WYSIWYG](/content-strategy/content-management-system/configure-your-cms/#wysiwyg-content-editor) content editor tool.
+    Can you create clean content with the [WYSIWYG](/content-strategy/content-management-system/configure-your-cms/#wysiwyg-content-editor) content editor tool?
 Can you write in the styles and  format you need to?
 How flexible is the editor?

 - **Multiple site management**